MagicDogGuo/MyBlogPost/README.md

 ### AI Image Generation
 *   `POST /api/ai/generate-image` - Generate an image based on a prompt and upload to Imgur (Token required)

-*(This list should be adjusted based on your actual API design and implemented features.)*

 ## 👤 Default Users

-The application may include default users if initialized via the `backend/scripts/initData.js` script (if such a script exists and is run):
+The application may include default users if initialized via the `backend/scripts/initData.js` script:

 1.  **Admin User**
     *   Email: `admin@example.com`